AdvancedPhotonSource/cohere/docs/source/config_rec.rst

 Partial coherence
 +++++++++++++++++
 | Partial coherence triggers recalculation of coherence array for the amplitudes in reciprocal space.
 After first coherence array is determined, it is used for convolution in subsequent iteration.
+The coherence array is updated as defined by the pc_interval.

-- pc_trigger:
+- pc_interval:
-| defines when to update coherence using the parameters below.
+| defines iteration interval between coherence update.
 | example:
 ::

-    pc_trigger = (50, 50)
+    pc_trigger = 50

 - pc_type:
 | mandatory, partial coherence algorithm.
 Currently "LUCY" is supported.